 Water is in play on five holes and every fairway is lined with tall grass or marsh.
 Miss the fairways at any point, and your ball will be gobbled up by the thick stuff.
 So bring a few extra balls, or buy them in the pro shop beforehand.

-After a fairly easy opening par 4, you come face-to-face with the 618-yard, par-5 second, which is Grande's signature hole and the most difficult on the course.
+After a fairly easy opening par 4, you come face-to-face with the 618-yard, par-5 second, which is Grande Pines Golf Club's signature hole and the most difficult on the course.
 This hole has eight sand bunkers four in the fairway with two on each side starting about 250 yards from the tee, and four more protecting the green on all sides.
 The bunker in front of the green is huge and there's no way onto the green except going over this wide and deep bunker.

 The trend of behemoth par-5s continues with the massive dogleg left, 551-yard, par-5 11th.
 For the tee shot, there's water on the right all the way to within 150 yards of the green, plus a forest of trees on the left.
 Where the water ends, its place is taken by a row of trees, which run to within 50 yards of the green, where the water again mysteriously reappears.
 Where the forest on the left side of the fairway ends, a succession of four fairway bunkers run up to the hole.
 The green is protected by two more sand traps on the right and back.